Vince Beiser

 Vince L. Beiser (born July 13, 1965) is an American-Canadian journalist.

 Biography

-Beiser was born in New York City, United States, to Order of Canada recipient Morton Beiser and Commemorative Medal for the Queen's Golden Jubilee and Government of Canada Celebration ’88 Certificate of Merit winner Roberta Lando Beiser.
+Beiser was born in New York City, United States to Morton Beiser (Order of Canada) and Roberta Lando Beiser (Commemorative Medal for the Queen's Golden Jubilee and Government of Canada Celebration ’88 Certificate of Merit winner).
 He is the brother of actor Brendan Beiser and of David Beiser, of AYUSA Global Youth Exchange.

 Beiser lives in Vancouver, Canada, with his wife and children.

 Career overview

 He studied at the University of California at Berkeley, graduating with highest honors (Summa cum Laude) with a degree in Middle Eastern Studies.

 As a Los Angeles-based freelance journalist specializing in criminal justice and other social issues, he was a special projects reporter for The Oakland Tribune, and a senior writer for The Jerusalem Report, Israel's leading news magazine.
 For publications such as Harper's, Wired, The Los Angeles Times Magazine, The Village Voice, The New Republic, The Nation, and Rolling Stone he has reported from as far away as the Balkans, the Middle East and India.

 He is an online contributor to The Huffington Post.
 He is also the former senior editor of Mother Jones.

 For his frequent reporting on capital punishment and death-row issues, Beiser is a regular guest on the BBC, NPR and other radio talk shows.

 Beiser appeared at TED talks in July 2019 and his presentation was titled "There's a global sand crisis and no one is talking about it."